 Length: 124 minutes / 2.07 hours

-Sometimes directors want to get a message across to their audience.
-While it might be lost in the art of an overly abstract director, or hidden deeply underneath the explosions of an action film, the message still remains.
+Sometimes, directors want to get a message across to their audience.
+While it might be lost in the art of an overly abstract director, or hidden deep underneath the explosions of an action film, the message still remains.
 For Roland Emmerich, his message is that, if we don’t do anything to stop it, humans will destroy the earth.
 If aliens from Independence Day (1996) and monsters from Godzilla (1998) weren’t enough, the earth itself is trying to kill us.
-His latest message of global destruction, 2012 (2009), merely takes his earlier work, The Day After Tomorrow (2004) and expands it out to cover the entire Earth by including volcano eruptions, earthquakes, and enormous floods.
+His latest message of global destruction, 2012 (2009), merely takes his previous work, The Day After Tomorrow (2004), and expands it out to cover the entire Earth by including volcano eruptions, earthquakes, and enormous floods.
 Still, despite his films’ scientific (and historic) inaccuracies, they are based at least loosely on actual ideas extrapolated out to their catastrophic end.

 Even though many scientists across the world, including paleoclimatologist Jack Hall (Dennis Quaid), are presenting findings on global warming and its potential weather effects, most people ignore them.
 Meanwhile, the weather around the world turns violent.
-An enormous storm system starts building in the Northern Hemisphere, in part due to an unusually large polar vortex.
+A large storm system starts building in the Northern Hemisphere, in part due to an unusually large polar vortex.
 In Manhattan, the weather starts to have a detrimental effect on Jack’s son, Sam (Jake Gyllenhaal) as the streets begin to flood and the icy cold polar vortex freezes everything in sight.
 While many survivors gather in the New York Public Library, they struggle to remain warm, treat wounds, and survive against wild animals.
 While Jack makes an arctic expedition into the city, the storm’s eye drops the temperatures even further below zero Celsius.
 After the storm clears, the process of recovery begins.

 2 sum it up: 2 films, 2 epic Emmerich disasters